At the heart of the first three phases of the Marvel Cinematic Universe have been the six gems known as Infinity Stones.

 First seen: Guardians of the Galaxy

 In the MCU: The Orb forms the central focus of the first Guardians of the Galaxy film with pretty much every character seeking it out.
-It is then revealed that the Orb is home to the Power Stone, a purple ingot of planet-destroying power.
-In the trailers for Avengers: Infinity War Thanos already has the Power Stone in his Infinity Gauntlet.
+It is then revealed that the Orb is home to the Power Stone, a purple ingot of planet-destroying power, and after a struggle for possession it’s left in the custody of the Nova Corps on Xandar.

 What does it do?
 Among its other uses the Power Stone acts as a mini Death Star, allowing its wielder to destroy planets just by touching the stone to the earth.
-Ronan, the fanatical Kree villain of the first Guardians film, gains enhanced strength from the stone and intended to use it to destroy all living matter on Xandar, the home of the Nova Corp.
+Ronan, the fanatical Kree villain of the first Guardians film, gained enhanced strength from the stone and intended to use it to destroy all living matter on Xandar, the home of the Nova Corp.
 In Infinity War the Power Stone was the most regularly used of all the Infinity Stones, allowing Thanos to outclass the Hulk for strength and easily swat away the other Avengers in battle.

 The Time Stone